ZiggyFloydLee/FIN337-FinalProject-Team12/Proposal.md

 Metrics of Success:
 1. Accuracy: the proportion of correctly classified firms out of the total number of firms in the dataset.
 Maximizing this value will indicate the effectiveness of our model in making correct predictions.
-2.

-The primary metric of success could be the long-term stock price performance.
-Secondary metrics might include market capitalization growth, and financial health metrics such as EBITDA growth, or debt-to-equity ratios.
+2. Precision: measures the proportion of correctly classified SPAC or IPO firms out of all firms classified as SPAC or IPO.
+3. Recall: measures the proportion of correctly classfied SPAC or IPO firms out of all actual SPAC or IPO firms.
+4. F1 Score: This is the harmonic mean of recall and precision.
+A higher F1 score will indicate a better balance between the two measurments.

-Baseline for Comparison: Historical averages of post-IPO performance for both SPACs and IPOs as a baseline.
+Baseline for Comparison: We hope to aim for an accuracy of 70% or higher.
+This would demonstrate the added value of our predictive modeling approach.
+We also want our data to reflect historical averages of post-IPO performance for both SPACs and IPOs as a baseline.

 # Necessary Data